krishnar700/My_terraform/README.md

 **What is terraform?**

 lifecycle of terraform.
-in terraform lifecycle having 4 phases there ara.
+in terraform lifecycle having 4 phases there are.

 Terraform init
 terraform Plan